This article may contain compensated links. Please read disclaimer for more info.

 If we stick to the statistics, the average temperature in Paris in November is 12C maximum and 7C minimum with a 15% probability of rainfall.

-If you decide to visit Paris in November you can still consider day trips from Paris to explore the countryside but we recommend having a B plan in case it rains.
+If you decide to visit Paris in November, you can still consider day trips from Paris to explore the countryside, but we recommend having a B plan if it rains.

-What to wear in Paris in November 2020?
+What to wear in Paris in November 2021?
 The key to dressing in Paris in the fall is layers.
-During the day, you are likely to be ok with long sleeve tops, or a light, mid-season jacket but later it can be cold and you probably will need one more layer.
+You are likely to be ok with long sleeve tops or a light, mid-season jacket during the day, but later it can be cold, and you probably will need one more layer.

 For a more local look, have a look at our Fall /Winter packing lists for men and women: